kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 **Note: might contain lot of pages, learn to skim and skip chapters and parts that don't interest you.
 In real life we don't have time to read every word!**

-Also I have decided to include very few papers in this course.
+Also I have decided to include some papers in this course.
 Remember to check references in the books for supplementary reading.

+Note about software: The books may describe installation of software, but those parts often become outdated so don't follow those to closely!

 <table>
   <thead>